openequella/openequella.github.io/guides/RemoteRepositoriesConfigurationGuide.md

 ## Remote repositories overview

-The Remote repository search allows users to search multiple external sources, including other EQUELLA repositories, for content using a single search query.
+The Remote repository search allows users to search multiple external sources, including other openEQUELLA repositories, for content using a single search query.
 The results display and can be imported directly into a contribution wizard.

 Remote repository searches can be configured to return results from internet search engines, university library databases and online course management systems using the following search types:
-* EQUELLA
+* openEQUELLA
 * Multimedia Educational Resource for Learning and Online Teaching (MERLOT)
 * Search/Retrieval via URL (SRU)
 * Search/Retrieve Web service (SRW)